 For multiple concurrent time orders, I always recommend sorting them in such a way that the one with the least remaining time comes to the top and those who have a little more time than the second or third are on the list.

 And if they are well in time and ready faster than necessary, some green will be displayed.
-And the bigger the green part of the beam, the farther the work on the project is than it actually should be.
+And the bigger the green part of the beam, the farther the work on the project is, as it actually should be.

 Optimize break room, employees fall asleep